Daveawb/Laravel-Datatables/README.md

 ==================

 #Introduction
-This project is aimed at anyone using the fantastic dataTables jQuery plugin written by [SpryMedia](http://sprymedia.co.uk/).
+This project is aimed at anyone using the fantastic dataTables jQuery plugin written by [SpryMedia](http://sprymedia.co.uk/) and Laravel 4.1 or greater.
 It was written originally for dataTables 1.9.x, however since 1.10.x has now been released with a new API and data structure there will be updates to allow you to make use of the new syntax in the near future.
 If you haven't used datatables before check it out at [Datatables.net](http://datatables.net/).

 For the mean time you will need to use the old 1.9.x API that is still compatable with 1.10.x.
 You can find the docs at [the legacy Datatables site](http://legacy.datatables.net/).

 #Installation

+##Composer
 Add the following you your composer.json file

 ````